fidelis24/simple-baseconfiguration/README.md

 ## Contributions Welcome
-If you find any bugs or would like to polish the design for the improvements then feel free to generate a pull request.
+If you find any bugs then feel free to generate a pull request.

+## Modify
+If you would like to modify/polish the design for the improvements of the network, you can as well. :D

 Copyright (c) 2020-present, fidelis24 (April Joie A. Enaño)